- Multiple Files

 We can use the compiler's

 -E flag to view the preprocessed source.
-Output is printed to standard out unless we use the
+By default, output is printed to standard out unless we use the

 -o flag to specify an output filename.